17 Best Beaches in Toronto: Your 2026 Beach Guide

 Woodbine Beach is also easily accessible by car or TTC.
 There are various parking options available in the area, although the parking lots in the beach neighbourhood can get quite busy in the summer!

-2. Kew-Balmy Beach
+2. Kew-Balmy Beach – A Local Favourite

 Kew Balmy Beach is located at the bottom of Kew Gardens Park and is just east of Woodbine Beach in the Beaches neighbourhood.
 It is one of the most photographed locations in Toronto, with its stunning beaches and iconic Leuty Lifeguard Station.

-It’s also one of my favourite places to capture a stunning view of the sunset in Toronto.
+As a local, it’s also one of my favourite places to capture a stunning view of the sunset in Toronto.

 In this area of the beach, you will find a large off-leash dog park right on the water’s edge, and Beaches & Cream Cafe is the perfect spot to enjoy an ice cream or evening drink with a view of the lake.
 Year-round washrooms are also located here.